 NamibRand Nature Reserve

-The NamibRand Nature Reserve is a model for private conservation in southern Africa as it demonstrates holistic biodiversity conservation balanced with financial sustainability.
+The NamibRand Nature Reserve is a model for private conservation in Southern Africa as it demonstrates holistic biodiversity conservation balanced with financial sustainability.
 Low-impact ecotourism is a means towards sustaining our conservation efforts through park fees.
-Five tourism concessions have been awarded, that each pay a daily, per-bed fee to the Reserve.
+The five tourism concessions awarded by the reserve, each pay a daily, per-bed fee to the Reserve.
 The funds generated through these park fees enable the Reserve to be financially self-sustaining.

 History